cjacker/opensource-toolchain-bouffalo-lab/README.md

 For more infomation about how to use this tripplecore demo, please refer to : https://github.com/cjacker/opensource-toolchain-bouffalo-lab/tree/main/triplecore_bl808

 Due to use 'out sdk build' and this is a tutorial, you may find the commond line is too long to input everytime.
-At least `BL_SDK_BASE` must be set for 'out sdk build'.
-If you copy all these demos to `bl_mcu_sdk/examples` dir, you can just type `make` to build them.
+Acctually, some options can be omited, at least `BL_SDK_BASE` must be set for 'out sdk build'.
+If you copy all these demos to `bl_mcu_sdk/examples` dir, you could just type `make` to build them.

 If built successfully, the target '.bin / .elf' files should be generated in `build/build_out/` dir. you can modify the 'project' name in 'CMakeLists.txt' to change the target file name.